Eli-Gustilo-Software/Hermez/README.md

 **Install on Android**

-Simply add the one file Hermez to your application.
+Simply add the one file, [Hermez.kt](https://github.com/Eli-Gustilo-Software/Hermez/tree/main/app/src/main/java/com/eligustilo/hermez), to your application.
 It is an object that will need to be instantiated.
 MainActivity is an ideal place to do this. https://github.com/Eli-Gustilo-Software/Hermez/tree/main/app/src/main/java/com/eligustilo/hermez

 **How To Use on Android**